charon25/EchoProgrammingLanguage/README.md

 ## Working principle

-Echo manipulate a audio source which can produce sounds in four different directions.
+Echo manipulates an audio source which can produce sounds in four different directions.
 Those sounds have a constant intensity, specified when they're created, and will bounce off a wall created when sending the sound, at a specified distance.
 The sounds always move at one unit per instruction.
+They start one unit after the source, and start to move only after the next instructions.
 Walls are always situated between two units, which means the movement of a sound follows a path as follows (`X` is the audio source, `o` is the sound, and `|` is the wall) :

 ```